Who should and shouldn’t get the COVID-19 vaccine?

 People with severe allergies require a 30-minute observation period after vaccination, while all others must be observed for 15 minutes.
 Vaccine clinics have safety protocols in place to respond to any adverse reactions.

 If I am pregnant or breastfeeding?
+Based on how these vaccines work in the body, experts believe they are unlikely to pose a risk for people who are pregnant or breastfeeding.
+However, there are currently limited data on the safety of COVID-19 vaccines in pregnant or lactating people.
 A pregnant or breastfeeding person may choose to be vaccinated against COVID-19.
 The American College of Obstetricians and Gynecologists (ACOG) recommends that the COVID-19 vaccine should not be withheld from pregnant or breastfeeding individuals.

-There are limited data about the safety of COVID-19 vaccines for people who are pregnant.
 Pregnant people are at increased risk for severe illness from COVID-19 and may be at risk for adverse pregnancy outcomes.
-If you are pregnant and your work places you at a high risk for COVID-19 infection you should discuss the benefits and risks of the vaccine with your healthcare provider.
+If you are pregnant and your work or personal activities place you at a high risk for COVID-19 infection you should discuss the benefits and risks of the vaccine with your healthcare provider.

 Should I get the COVID-19 vaccine even if I’ve already had COVID-19?
 The extent to which antibodies that develop in response to COVID-19 infection are protective is still under study.
 If these antibodies are protective, it’s not known what antibody levels are needed to protect against reinfection.
 Therefore, even those who previously had COVID-19 can and should receive the COVID-19 vaccine.